 Choosing the right Quantity Surveyor

 Buying an investment property is a lengthy process and for a good reason.
-It ensures that procedures are followed and regulations are met before you are fully committed financially.
-And let’s face it, you’re spending a serious amount of money on something that you ultimately expect to make a profit on, so proper due diligence is paramount.
+It ensures procedures are followed and regulations are met before you are fully committed financially.
+And let’s face it, you’re spending a lot on something you ultimately expect to make a profit on, so proper due diligence is paramount.

 But what about the process you go through to purchase your tax depreciation schedule?
-While the cost may be a fraction of what you paid for your property, failure to obtain a thorough report will likely cost you thousands in lost tax deductions every year.
+While the cost may be a fraction of what you paid for your property, failure to obtain a thorough report will likely cost you thousands of lost tax deductions yearly.